nattyspicyice/TotalRecall/README.md

 Given the following array: `const myArray = [5, 10, 500, 20]`

-- Add the string "Aegon"to the end of the array.
+- Add the string "Aegon" to the end of the array.
 Add another string of your choice to the end of the array.
 - Remove the 5from the beginning of the array.
-- Add the string "Bob Marley"to the beginning of the array.
+- Add the string "Bob Marley" to the beginning of the array.
 - Remove the string of your choice from the end of the array.
 - Reverse this array using `Array.prototype.reverse()`.
 - Did you mutate the array?
 What does mutate mean?
 Did the .reverse()method return anything?